Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-FIX: Surface Book 2 not turning on
+Why is my Microsoft Surface Book 2 not turning on?

 1. General troubleshooting

 - Switch to the Surface power connector.
 If your Surface has a USB-C port and you use it to charge the device, switch to the Surface power connector that came with your Surface to help it charge faster.

 - Check the power connector light, if the LED light on the power connector is turned on or not.
 If the light is off you may need to replace your power supply.
-If the light is flashing, remove the power connector from your Surface and check again for damage or debris that could cause a bad connection.
+In case the light is flashing, remove the power connector from your Surface and check again for damage or debris that could cause a bad connection.
 If the light continues to flash, replace the power supply.

-3. Wake your Surface with hotkeys
+2. Wake your Surface with hotkeys

-- In tablet mode, simultaneously press both the volume-up and volume-down buttons three times in quick succession (within two seconds).
+- In tablet mode, simultaneously press both the Volume up and Volume down buttons three times in quick succession (within two seconds).

 You should hear a short beep while Windows tries to refresh the screen.
 If your Surface still won’t turn on, try the next solution.

-5. Install updates
+3. Install updates

 - Plug your Surface into a working power outlet before installing updates.
 Don’t unplug or turn off your Surface while it’s updating.